beheerderdag/experiment/DMP_Feature_Tool_Matrix.md

 * Well defined transition between active data and archived or published data

 Software/tools that we are currently evaluating/researching.
-We do not have first hand experience with all of these so the notes and evaluation here are limited and based on our experience.
+We do not have first hand experience with all of these so the notes here are limited.

+We also identified the following aspects for evaluation and implementation as each solution sometime focuses on specific problems.
+So a comprehensive data management platform will include a variety of solutions and customizations.

+* Managing databases, disparate data sets and storage resources
+* Metadata management
+* Repositories (including long term archive)
+* Sharing/Publication
+* Extensions/external tools

 1. [iRODS](https://irods.org/)
 Used for data virtualization, federation, discovery (from variety of storage resources), workflow automation via policy engine.